fluencelabs/cli/README.md

 With this release we are rolling out the functionality related to the serverless with the following limitations:
  - you can only deploy to nodes that are provided by Fluence Labs (later it will be possible to deploy to the nodes that are provided by various compute providers)
- - you will be able to create deals using FakeUSD tokens that can be acquired though the token facet serivice for Free.
+ - you will be able to create deals using FakeUSD tokens that can be acquired though the token facet service for Free.
 They will be delivered to your Aurora wallet ID
  - Fluence-cli takes care of installing all the external dependencies.
 You will only need to install node 16 and Metamask for the on-chain functionality to work